-All students planning on attending Morton College must register for courses and pay tuition and fees before being considered officially enrolled.
-The Course Schedule, available online at www.morton.edu, lists days and times courses are offered and registration instructions.
-Students may enroll online using our Panther Portal at:
+All students planning on attending Morton College must register for courses and pay tuition and fees.
+A course schedule, listing days and times courses are offered can be found online.
+Students may enroll online using their Panther Portal at: http://my.morton.edu

-http://my.morton.edu